nhanson/Recipes/Desserts/Cookies/Oatmeal Raisin Cookies.md

 Measure flour by dipping method (p.5) or by sifting.
 Stir dry ingredients together; blend in.
 Stir in oats, nuts, and raisins. *Be sure to mix by hand - all dry ingredients.
 Mixer is not good*
-Drop dough by rounded teaspoonfuls about 2" apart on lightly greased baking sheet.
+Drop dough by rounded teaspoonfuls about 2 inches apart on lightly greased baking sheet.
 Bake 8 to 10 min., or until lightly browned.

 *Note:*